1. Web Server

-Because we want to be able to explore the data we will be collecting, we need to set up a web server that will present web pages to other computers that will be browsing within the network (remembering that this is not intended to be connected to the internet, just inside your home network).
-At the same time as setting up a web server on the Pi we will install PHP.
+To explore the data we will be collecting, we need to set up a web server that will present web pages to other computers within the network (remembering that this is not intended to be connected to the internet, just inside your home network).

 Once complete we need to restart our web server with the following command;